-The snake plant is one of our favorites when it comes to indoor plants.
-We have a few of them growing indoors and out in a terracotta pot.
-The spikey foliage interests all visiting our place, and even if they are ignored, they remain happy.
+The snake plant is one of our favorites for indoor plants.
+We have a few growing indoors and out in a terracotta pot.
+The spikey foliage interests all visiting our place, and even if ignored, they remain happy.

 Growing plants, especially the snake plant, is easy.
-It grows exceptionally well with adequate drainage.
+It grows exceptionally well with adequate water drainage.
 Maybe you’re a proud owner of the mother-in-law’s tongue.
-So, you probably have an idea that it is the best air purifier.
-So, how do you keep your outdoor plant super happy?
-All you need is a well-draining soil mix.

-So to help you out, we want to provide you with some of the best potting soils we have used with our snake plants.
-Make sure to read at the end on how to repot your snake plant.
+So to help you out, we want to provide you with the best indoor potting mix we have used with our snake plants.
+Make sure to read how to repot your snake plant at the end.

 The Importance of Choosing The Right Soil

-The tropical plant is an evergreen that comes from Africa and South Asia.
-So your exotic plant can handle dry air with less watering well.
-Another benefit is your plant can grow in low light.
-But compared to other houseplants, we found there are one common problem-it rots fast.
+This tropical plant is an evergreen that comes from Africa and South Asia.
+So your snake plant can handle dry air with less watering.

-The mother-in-law’s tongue only needs to be damp after you water them to ensure the root system takes in the water.
 Or you might get a scolding (chuckle!)
 Yet, it should not hold back water for a long time.
-So an optimal soil mixture is loose.

-Secondly, as with choosing the right potting mix, you need to have the correct potting medium.
-It needs enough drainage holes, whether it be a terracotta pot, plastic pot, or the nursery container it came in.
+Secondly, as with choosing the right snake plant potting mix, you need to have the correct potting medium.
+It needs enough drainage holes, whether it be a terracotta pot, a plastic pot, or the nursery container it came in.